Gabrielz6797/gabrielz6797.github.io/README.md

 # gabrielz6797.github.io

-Site for Google and Microsoft developer accounts
+Site for Google and Microsoft's developer accounts